ROOK-KNIGHT/MidnightMomentumStrategy/WHITEPAPER.md

 **Abstract**

 This white paper presents the Midnight Momentum Strategy, a quantitative trading approach that exploits intraday price recovery patterns following overnight gaps.
-Through rigorous statistical analysis of 9 major US equities and ETFs over a 3-year period (August 2022 - August 2025), we demonstrate a novel 5-day scaling methodology that achieves consistent positive returns with 100% win rates across all tested assets.
-The strategy combines empirical threshold calculations, Monte Carlo validation, and sophisticated risk management to deliver an average ROI of 26.88% with Sharpe ratios ranging from 0.67 to 0.87.
+Through rigorous statistical analysis of 9 major US equities and ETFs over a 3-year period (August 2022 - August 2025), we demonstrate a novel 5-day scaling methodology that achieves exceptional portfolio performance with 100% win rates across all tested assets.
+The concurrent portfolio strategy generates $60,626 profit from a $25,000 investment (242.50% ROI), combining empirical threshold calculations, Monte Carlo validation, and sophisticated risk management with individual asset ROIs averaging 26.88% and Sharpe ratios ranging from 0.67 to 0.87.

 ## 1. Introduction